 - Sold in 1.32 gallon bottles

 Overall, the Motul 9100 X-cess is a highly rated full synthetic oil that’s ideal for performance engines.
-Although it’s fairly expensive compared to the alternatives, it provides so many benefits that can transform the running of your engine.
+Although it’s fairly expensive when compared to the alternatives, it provides so many benefits that can transform the running of your engine.

 Synthetic Oil Buying Guide

 Synthetic oils are seen as the best but some cars may require semi synthetic with lower ash ratings.
 Some motor oils are also formulated with a specific synthetic blends for high mileage cars whereas others are designed for cars used in cold weather.
-This is thanks to the various additives used within the formula and the reason why there are so many synthetic motor oils to choose from.
+This is thanks to the various additives used within the formula and it’s the reason why there are so many synthetic motor oils to choose from.

-To help you make an informed buying decision, we have produced the below guide regarding synthetic motor oils.
+To help you make an informed buying decision, we produced the below guide regarding synthetic motor oils.

 Difference Between Conventional and Synthetic Oils?

 Conventional oils are naturally occurring mineral based oils that are refined from crude oil.
 They are cheaper, protect the bare minimum of components and need to be changed more often.

 Synthetic oils are fully man made oils, which is refined further in chemical plants.
 They provide maximum protection for the components of the engine and are able to withstand extreme temperatures.
 They cost more than conventional oils but are able to last longer and provides far greater protection.

 Synthetic oil is available in two forms, which are semi synthetic and full synthetic.
-The main difference is that semi synthetic oils use both synthetic and mineral oils and fully synthetic oil contains no mineral based oil.
+The main difference is that semi synthetic oils use both synthetic and mineral oils whereas full synthetic oil contains no mineral based oil.
 The synthetic blend of oil you choose is dependent upon the driving conditions and mileage of your vehicle.

 With that being said, you need to choose the correct viscosity grade for your motor.
-This will be listed in your vehicles manual but you may choose a different oil based upon the type of driving you do, climate and the age of your vehicle.
+This will be listed in your car’s manual but you may choose a different oil based upon the type of driving you do, climate and the age of your vehicle.